semlanghi/cosqa/README.md

 - `inkstream`: our approach

 All 4 approaches are reproduced using our framework, demonstrating its potential in terms of inconsistency management.
 In particular, we used the information contained within the polynomials annotations to filter out events (`filter`) or to readjust the value (`song`).
+These two approaches results in an underestimation of the result.
 In our approach (`inkstream`), we also readjusted the value, but we were also able to _ignore the simultaneous violation of SC1 and SC2_, resulting in a result that is nearer to the `groundtruth`.

 ![](stock_data_plot.png)

+[1] Song, Shaoxu, et al. "SCREEN: stream data cleaning under speed constraints."
+Proceedings of the 2015 ACM SIGMOD International Conference on Management of Data.
+2015.

 ### Performances